craigkerstiens/postgresguide.com/source/tips/cte.rst

 CTEs in PostgeSQL can be divided in 3 kinds :

 - Normal CTEs (Allows to make the results of queries available to other queries in the same statement.
-Only SLECTs.)
+Only SELECTs.)
 - Writable CTEs (Normal CTEs +  UPDATEs, DELETEs and INSERTs)
 - Recursive CTEs (Is your head already spinning??)